pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 Now, let’s go back to the MySQL tab or window, make some changes to our tables, and see if the changes show up on the TiSpark side.

-1. In the MySQL client, try this UPDATE:
+1. In the MySQL client, try this `UPDATE`:

 	```sql
 	update nation set n_nationkey=444 where n_name="CANADA";